Garey Lab Members

 PhD student and cave diver who is studying the biogeochemistry, hydrology and microbial communities in Sulphur Springs, an urban spring located in the City of Tampa.

-MS student who is studying the sytematics and distribution of fleshy fungi in Florida.
-His work is being carried out in association with the USF Herbarium and its Director, Dr. Alan Franck.
+PhD student who is studying the systematics and distribution of fleshy fungi in Florida.
+His work is being carried out in association with the USF Herbarium and Dr. Alan Franck.
+Arian is also the Curator of the USF Herbarium.

 Some former members: